TrellixVulnTeam/swahilipython_SCMU/Doc/library/doctest.rst

 * The starting column doesn't matter::

      >>> assert "Easy!"
-           >>> import math
+           >>> agiza math
                >>> math.floor(1.9)
                1

-  and as many leading whitespace characters are stripped from the expected output as appeared in the initial ``'>>> '`` line that started the example.
+  and as many leading whitespace characters are stripped kutoka the expected output as appeared in the initial ``'>>> '`` line that started the example.